-Some of the places I’ve written up elsewhere on the site and I’ve added links to where I’ve written more about them on my site.
-And you can also browse my Paris Restaurant archives to read through all the listings.
-Note that some restaurants are more notable for their atmosphere rather than the food; a few old Parisian bistros aren’t temples of gastronomy, but are still fun to visit, so I included them.)
-Lastly, restaurants can change, even from one night to the next but I recommend these restaurants because I’ve had consistently good experiences at them, and hope that others do, too.
+Some of the places I’ve written up on the site and I’ve added links at the end of each listing where I’ve written more about them.
+You can also browse my Paris Restaurant archives to read through all the listings and discover more places.
+Lastly, restaurants can change, even from one night to the next but I recommend these restaurants because I’ve had consistently good experiences at them, and hope that you do, too.

 A La Biche au Bois

-45, Av Ledru Rollin, tel: 01 43 43 34 38, (M: Gare de Lyon).
+45 Av Ledru Rollin, 12th, tel: 01 43 43 34 38, (M: Gare de Lyon).
 Two blocks from the Gare de Lyon train station.
 Not fancy but a lot of fun, and great food.
 Order one of the fixed menus and save room for the cheese course.
 For starters, try to get through a gargantuan salade Perigordine, topped with a big chunk of foie gras.
-Many game dishes depending on the season.
+Many game dishes are on offer, depending on the season.
 Closed weekends.
-(Read more about A La Biche au Bois)
+(A La Biche au Bois.)

-18, rue Jean-Nicot, tel: 01 53 59 96 96, (M: Invalides, or La Tour-Maubourg).
-Enjoyable tapas-style bar, more upscale than anything in Spain, with fabulous hams from wild acorn-fed pigs.
+18 rue Jean-Nicot, 7th, tel: 01 53 59 96 96, (M: Invalides, or La Tour-Maubourg) Enjoyable tapas-style bar, with fabulous hams from wild acorn-fed pigs.
 For dessert, stop down the street at Secco bakery for an almond-scented financier.
+(Bellota-Bellota website.)

 Bistrot Paul Bert